Presentations from the 2018 LAF Innovation + Leadership Symposium

 Brice Maryman, Senior Landscape Architect, MIG l SvR, Seattle, WA

 What is the role of public space in confronting the growing challenge of homelessness?
-Through the HomeLandLab project, Brice Maryman explores the ways that the connective tissue of our cities—our public spaces—can be shaped, programmed and managed to improve the lives of those experiencing homelessness.
+Through the HomeLandLab project, Brice Maryman explored the ways that the connective tissue of our cities—our public spaces—can be shaped, programmed and managed to improve the lives of those experiencing homelessness.

 For the Love of Teenagers: Advocating for Safe, Restorative High School Environments